brainstormforce/timeline-for-beaver-builder/readme.txt

 == Description ==

-Timeline for Beaver Builder is a custom modules for Beaver Builder that create awesome timeline in three different layouts in simple way.
+Timeline for Beaver Builder is custom modules for Beaver Builder that create the awesome Responsive timeline in a simple way.

+Timeline for Beaver Builder provides options for Title, Description, Customize Date, Date format, Date Show / Hide, Customize Separator, Customize Connector, Connector also has ON / OFF option on Responsive, and related typography options for Title, Description, Date etc, Timeline for Beaver Builder also provides Animation options.
+Now user can customize Animations effects, Animation Duration, Animation Delay, Animation ON / OFF.

 == Installation ==